mibexsoftware/bamboo-plan-dsl-plugin/docs/_deploymentproj/deployment_projects.md

   ~~~
   {: title="YAML" }
 ---
-A deployment project consists of a description, the name of the associated plan branch (if not the default one), and a number of deployment environments:
+A deployment project consists of a description, the name of the associated [plan branch](#branches)
+(if not the default one), a number of [deployment environments](#environments) and release versioning information.

+Note that the ID for both the deployment projects and the environments is optional and will be auto-generated if not
+specified.